inferadb/rust/SDK Development.md

 3. **Type-safe by default**: Leverage Rust's type system to prevent invalid states.
 Relationship tuples, permissions, and resources are typed at compile time.

+4. **Async-first**: All I/O operations are async. `build_sync()` is the only sync method, provided for early-boot initialization.
+See [Async-First Design](#async-first-design).

-4. **Streaming-first**: All list operations support streaming for memory efficiency.
+5. **Streaming-first**: All list operations support streaming for memory efficiency.
 Batch operations stream results as they complete.

-5. **Protocol flexibility**: Support both gRPC (high performance) and REST (universal compatibility) with feature flags.
+6. **Protocol flexibility**: Support both gRPC (high performance) and REST (universal compatibility) with feature flags.

-6. **Observability built-in**: First-class tracing, metrics, and structured logging without configuration.
+7. **Observability built-in**: First-class tracing, metrics, and structured logging without configuration.

-7. **Testing as a feature**: Mock clients, simulation mode, and test utilities are first-class SDK features.
+8. **Testing as a feature**: Mock clients, simulation mode, and test utilities are first-class SDK features.

 ### Competitive Differentiation